 No guide to the Borghese Gallery would be complete without some must know tips for visiting.
 The Borghese Gallery can be tricky to visit.
-Here are some tips to ensure you have the best museum experience.
+So, here are some tips to ensure you have the best museum experience.

-1. How Do I Get a Ticket to the Borghese Gallery?
+1. How To Get a Ticket to the Borghese Gallery

 In low season, it may be possible to purchase same day tickets onsite.
 But generally, you 100% must make a reservation to guarantee access and avoid disappointment.

 The easiest way to make a reservation is to book a Borghese Gallery tour.
 Your expert guide will make the necessary reservations and ensure you see the key highlights in your 2+ hour time slot.

 You can also make a reservation either by telephone or online on the museum’s official website.
 You then collect your tickets in the basement.

 You’ll have to check everything that isn’t tiny before entering the gallery, including handbags, backpacks, strollers, umbrellas, etc. The bag check is outside and is free.
 There’s often a long line.
 So allot time for this process.

 You should arrive early (30-40 minutes) to the Borghese Gallery to check your bag and collect your ticket.
 You don’t want that process to eat into your 2 hours.
 You’ll get a claim check to reclaim your items when you’re done with your visit.